-Can we just talk about this for a minute?
+Can we talk about mom anger for a minute?
 And can we all admit just how real it is?

 When I was pregnant with my first child, nobody took the time to warn me about it.
 Sure, they told me about lots of other things like sleepless nights, the lack of showering, how bad my nipples would hurt when I was first breastfeeding, and of course how my body would change.